EEN 531 Microcontrollers (3 Credits)

 This course provides a working knowledge of the fundamental theory, design, and applications of Artificial Neural Networks (ANN).
-Topics include the major general architectures: back propagation, competitive learning, counter propagation, etc. Learning rules such as Hebbian, Widrow-Hoff, generalized delta, Kohonen linear and auto associators, etc., are presented.
-Specific architectures such as the Neocognitron, Hopfield-Tank, etc., are included.
+Topics include the major general architectures: back propagation, competitive learning, and counter propagation.
+Learning rules, such as Hebbian, Widrow-Hoff, generalized delta, Kohonen linear and auto associators, are presented.
+Specific architectures, such as the Neocognitron and Hopfield-Tank, are included.
 Hardware implementation is considered.

 EEN 621 Electromagnetic Field Theory (3 Credits)